soulxmn/Productivity-App/doc/sprint1/RPM.md

 # Release Planning Meeting

 ## The Release Goal
-We aim to provide a fully functional and feature-rich productivity homepage/toolset for Google Chrome as a browser extension, that users can start their day with and use throughout to stay updated with their schedule.
+The aim is to provide a fully functional and feature-rich productivity homepage/toolset for Google Chrome as a browser extension, that users can start their day with and use throughout to stay updated with their schedule.

 The experience will be gamified - points will be alotted for completing tasks on-time.
 These points will unlock unique features such as music integration, social media